Festivals-App/festivals-database/README.md

 The install, update and uninstall scripts should work with any system that uses _systemd_, _firewalld_ or _ufw_ and it optionally supports _SELinux_.
 Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.
-All of the require that the server has already been initialised, see the steps to do that [here](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup).
+All of the scripts require that the server has already been initialised, see the steps to do that [here](https://github.com/Festivals-App/festivals-documentation/tree/master/deployment/general-vm-setup).

-The only user allowed to login to mysql and use the mysql tools is the default mysql _root_ user.

-The project folder is located at `/usr/local/festivals-database`.

-The backup folder is located at `/srv/festivals-database/backups`.

 ```bash
 curl -o install.sh https://raw.githubusercontent.com/Festivals-App/festivals-database/main/operation/install.sh